Magma Ocean Waves and Thermal Variability on Lava Worlds: Theory of Dynamical Lava Tides

 \subsection{Solution strategy}

 \citet{farhat2025tides} provided a closed-form analytical solution to the LTEs (Eqs.~\ref{momentum1}-\ref{continuity1}) for a global oceanic shell in the highly damped regime, i.e.~when friction dominates and Coriolis effects are negligible.
-Here, the magma ocean is restricted to a hemispherical shell on the dayside of the planet, and we retain the Coriolis term in the equation (for our parameters, it will be of secondary importance).
+Here, the magma ocean is restricted to a hemispherical shell on the dayside of the planet, and we retain the Coriolis term in the equation.
 We proceed to solve the LTEs semi-analytically, using an approach similar to that adopted for the Earth's (paleo-)oceans \citep[][]{longuet1968eigenfunctions,webb1980tides,hansen1982secular,tyler2011tidal,farhat2022resonant,auclair2023can}, but with relatively amplified values for $\sigma_{\rm R}$ to study the damped, creeping flow regime of the lava fluid.

 With $\vec x$ being the tidally driven horizontal magma displacement (i.e. $\partial_t\vec x=\vec u)$, the momentum equation is rewritten as:

 Following \citet{proudman1920dynamical}, we apply Helmholtz's theorem \citep[e.g.][]{arfken1999mathematical} to decompose $\vec x$ into curl-free and divergence-free vector fields: